VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs: Experiments

-As shown in Table~\ref{tab:exp_ablation_component}, using \textit{See--Think--Answer} SFT alone results in a notable drop in the MS and SI dimensions, likely because merely memorizing visual knowledge does not generalize to diverse and complex social scenarios.
-Experiments also show that GRPO, with and without $r_v$, tends to repetitively describe scene phenomena in the SA, struggling with structured output.
+\paragraph{\textbf{Contribution of Training Strategy.}} As shown in Table~\ref{tab:exp_ablation_component}, using \textit{See--Think--Answer} SFT alone results in a notable drop in the MS and SI dimensions, likely because merely memorizing visual knowledge does not generalize to diverse and complex social scenarios.
+Experiments also show that GRPO, with and without $r_v$, tends to repetitive description in the SA, struggling with structured output.
 Only the two-stage combination of SFT and GRPO achieves consistent gains across all dimensions, with $r_v$ providing an additional 2\% improvement.
-SFT establishes a foundation for generating structured outputs, while RL enables the model to generalize across diverse visual knowledge scenarios~\citep{chu2025sftmemorizesrlgeneralizes}.
-However, \MODEL\ still underperforms other baselines in SA.
-This is likely because it involves long-term visual memory, and MLLM augmented by $r_v$ tends to capture excessive visual knowledge without focusing on the most relevant ones, highlighting the need for better spatial visual comprehension in current MLLMs.
+SFT establishes a foundation for generating structured outputs, while RL enables the model to generalize across diverse visual knowledge scenarios~\cite{chu2025sftmemorizesrlgeneralizes}.

-\paragraph{Choice of Visual Knowledge Reward Ratio $\lambda$.} We study the impact of varying $\lambda$, which controls the weight of the visual knowledge reward $r_v$, by training 1K RL steps for rapid exploration.
-As shown in Table~\ref{tab:exp_ablation_ratio}, \MODEL’s performance on \BENCH\ is sensitive to this parameter.
-The best performance \textbf{66.79} is achieved at $\lambda = 0.1$, both omitting the reward and overemphasizing it lead to noticeable drops, indicating that either reliance or disregard of visual knowledge is suboptimal.
-A moderate incorporation of $r_v$ is crucial for maximizing \MODEL's performance.

-\paragraph{Choice of Verifier Model.} We examined the impact of the verifier model on \BENCH\ performance by using both Qwen2.5-VL-7B and its LLM-only counterpart, Qwen2.5-7B~\citep{qwen2.5} to compute the visual knowledge reward.
-As shown in Table~\ref{tab:exp_ablation_verifier_simple}, using MLLM to verify performs slightly better.
+\paragraph{\textbf{Choice of Verifier Model.}} We examined the impact of the verifier model on \BENCH\ performance by using both Qwen2.5-VL-7B and its LLM-only counterpart, Qwen2.5-7B~\cite{qwen2.5} to compute the visual knowledge reward.
+As shown in Table~\ref{tab:exp_ablation_verifier}, using MLLM to verify performs slightly better.
 Using the same verifier as the basemodel better simulates how MLLM leverages the internal visual knowledge acquired by itself.
-While a stronger LLM verifier model might yield higher gains, this would diverge from our goal of encouraging reliance more on the models' own visual knowledge rather than on language reasoning alone.
+While a stronger LLM verifier model might yield higher gains, this would diverge from our goal of encouraging reliance more on the models' own visual knowledge rather than on superior language reasoning.
+For \textbf{efficiency}, the verifier is externally served via \textit{vLLM} with asynchronous queries, with its latency mostly overlapping other training operations.
+Empirically, computing $r_v$ adds 1 min (0.3\%) per 1K steps, incurring negligible overhead.